rionshocker/ramen_reviews_app/README.md

 # Ramen Reviews App

-This was created for a project in which a ramen reviews web app was created with the following functions:
+This was created for a project in which a ramen reviews web app with a given database was created with the following functions:

 1. View reviews
 2. Add reviews